 These, of course, are in addition to struggles that all entrepreneurs, regardless of whether they operate a traditional brick-and-mortar storefront or a virtual one.
 Like anyone preparing to take the leap to become his or her own boss, ask yourself:

-- Do you have realistic expectations?
+Do you have realistic expectations?
 Know your own strengths and weaknesses as well as what you can realistically accomplish.

-- Do you know your market?
+Do you know your market?
 Beyond identifying your customers, be sure you know how to reach them with your product or service.

-Advantages and disadvantages of e-commerce
+Advantages and disadvantages to eCommerce

-There are differences between brick-and-mortar businesses and online business, regardless of whether you are operating just one of these retails platforms, or your product or services are available both in a store and on a website.
+There are differences between brick-and-mortar businesses and online businesses, regardless of whether you are operating just one of these retails platforms, or your product or services are available both in a store and on a website.

-There are many advantages to e-commerce for business owners.
-Because this type of business is electronic, many costs that traditional brick-and-mortar businesses have been eliminated in the e-marketplace.
+There are many advantages to eCommerce for business owners, that’s because this type of business is electronic, many costs that traditional brick-and-mortar businesses are eliminated in the e-marketplace.
 This includes rent and staff salaries.
-Furthermore, e-transactions can take place any day at any time, and are not confined by the typical operating hours of a store or service provider.
+Furthermore, e-transactions can take place any day at any time and are not confined by the typical operating hours of a store or service provider.

 Oftentimes, online business owners underestimate the time and energy necessary to open and run their e-business, which is not as simple as having a web presence.
-This maintenance includes creating content, marketing and monitoring site traffic.
-It is essential to stay abreast of their sites’ ranking, traffic and branding.
+This maintenance includes creating content, marketing, and monitoring site traffic.
+It is essential to stay abreast of their sites’ ranking, traffic, and branding.